-One of the main advantages of a debt consolidation loan is eliminating the task of paying multiple lenders each month.
-When you consolidate all your existing debt into one new loan, you only have to make payments to your new lender.
-Making only one payment is not only easier, but it can save you from dealing with late and missed payments—which can occur when juggling multiple different payments each month.
+One of the main advantages of a debt consolidation loan is that it can eliminate the task of paying multiple lenders each month.
+When you consolidate all your existing debt into one new loan, you only have to make payments to your new lender or lending platform.
+Making only one payment is not only easier, but it can save you from dealing with late and missed payments—which can occur when juggling multiple payments each month.

-How Do I Qualify for a Debt Consolidation Loan
+How to Qualify for a Debt Consolidation Loan

 Alternatives to Debt Consolidation

-Creating a budget and monitoring your expenses is a vital step in understanding how much you can afford to pay toward existing debt each month.
-Once a budget is in place, you will be able to set aside a set amount toward your debt payments and inch toward your goal of eliminating your debt.
+Making a budget and tracking your expenses is crucial to determining how much you can afford to pay toward existing debt each month.
+With a workable budget, you can set aside a set amount toward your debt payments and inch toward your goal of eliminating your debt.
 If you don't have a budget or your current one doesn't allow you to put more toward your debts, create a new one.

 Personal Loan Calculator